Tpj-root/MPG_pendant/README.md

-- save [item]

- # Prints HAL items to stdout in the form of HAL commands.
+- save [item]  # Prints HAL items to stdout in the form of HAL commands and help to backup.

- # help to backup

 ```
                   save comp
                   save alias